 V. cardui establishes territories within areas sheltered by hedgerows.
 Vanessa cardui tend to inhabit sunny, brightly lit, open environments and are often attracted to open areas of flowers and clovers.
 Adults spend time in small depressions in the ground on overcast days.

 The painted lady uses over 300 recorded host plants according to the HOSTS database.

-The main defence mechanisms of the painted lady butterflies include flight and camouflage.
-The caterpillars hide in small silk nests on top of leaves from main predators that include wasps, spiders, ants, and birds.
+The main defence mechanisms of painted lady butterflies include flight and camouflage.
+The caterpillars hide in small silk nests on top of leaves from their main predators that include wasps, spiders, ants, and birds.